Aapng-cmd/my_polyctf_task/README.md

 3. draw_flag.py
 This script is for drawing text on picture if i need to create flag inside image

+4. push_git.sh
+This script is for fast pushing projects to gihub

 ## tasks
 [crypto](./crypto)
 [forensics](./forensics)